Biology (BIOL)

 This course investigates principles of plant growth, reproduction, anatomy, and physiology as they relate to whole plant adaptation.
 We will use evolutionary principles to understand adaptation to the environment and to elucidate strategies for maximizing reproductive success, avoiding predation, and maximizing carbon gain while avoiding water loss.
 Lectures and laboratory sessions will complement the study of basic botanical concepts with an emphasis on the ecological and evolutionary implications of plant structure and function.
 Prerequisites: BIOL 141P, BIOL 142P, BIOL 244, and either BIOL 243Q or ENSS 345Q.

 BIOL 485.
 Independent Study.
-0.25 to 1 Units.
+1 Unit.

 Study of a topic not covered in other courses under the guidance of a professor.
 Prerequisites: 2 units advanced biology and permission of faculty member.